Download Social media (PDF 193.5 KB)

 Blogs- are websites with regular updates and typically combine text, images (graphics or video), and links to other webpages.
 Blogs are usually informal taking on the tone of a diary or journal entry.
 Many Blogs encourage dialogue by allowing their readers to leave comments.
 Blogs provide opportunities for you to share information and engage in an online conversation with your target audience(s).
 Some common free blogging platforms include Blogger, WordPress and Tumblr.

-- State Library of Queensland: has established an Indigenous Languages blog to promote and raise awareness of Queensland’s Indigenous Languages as well as serve as an online space for language workers and community organisations to share and network.
+- State Library of Queensland: has established an Aboriginal and Torres Strait Islander Languages blog to promote and raise awareness of Queensland’s Aboriginal and Torres Strait Islander Languages as well as serve as an online space for language workers and community organisations to share and network.

 - Indigenous Knowledge Centres (IKCs): Indigenous Knowledge Centres (IKCs) are owned, managed and staffed by local Aboriginal councils or the Torres Strait Island Regional Council.
 State Library of Queensland provides ongoing support through training and delivery of programs to sustain knowledge transfer.
 The IKC Blog allows for sharing and networking across the IKCs as well as promoting their work.

-- Crikey: is an independent media organisation; they have established a languages blog ‘Fully (sic)’ which includes posts on Indigenous languages.
+- Crikey: is an independent media organisation; they have established a languages blog ‘Fully (sic)’ which includes posts on Aboriginal and Torres Strait Islander languages.
 Fully (Sic) Blog

 - Australian Aboriginal Language Students Blog: This blog has been created by under-graduate and post-graduate linguistics students from The University of New England, Armidale.